draeder/p2pmesh/README.md

 - **Reliable Message Broadcasting:** Implements an adaptive gossip protocol with acknowledgments and automatic retries.
 - **Kademlia DHT:** Uses a distributed hash table for efficient peer discovery and message routing.
 - **Agnostic Transport Layer:** Supports different signaling mechanisms with a pluggable transport system.
+- **Signaling Optimization:** Intelligent signaling that minimizes server load by routing through the mesh when possible.
 - **Message Security:** Optional cryptographic message signing and verification.
 - **Platform Compatible:** Works in both Node.js and browser environments.
 - **ESM First:** Written as ECMAScript Modules for modern JavaScript environments.